sophiexsf/Amazon_Vine_Analysis/README.md

 ![Summary result table](<./result.png>)

-For the musical instruments category there were 60 Vine reviews and 14,477 non-Vine reviews.
-Of those 60 Vine reviews, 34 were 5-star, representing 56.67% of the total.
-Of the 14,477 non-Vine reviews, 8,212 were 5-star, representing 56.72% of the total.
+For the musical instruments category:
+* There were 60 Vine reviews and 14,477 non-Vine reviews
+* 34 Vine reviews were 5-star, and 8,212 non-Vine reviews were 5-star
+* 56.67% of the Vine reviews were 5-star.
+56.72% of the non-Vine reviews were 5-star.

 ## Summary